lopezdsr/sql-query/sqlref/sql_reference.md

 <h4 id="INTEGER_VALUE">Integer Value</h4>

 An integer number is represented by a sequence of at least one digit, that is, `0` to `9`.
-The integer number can have a trailing identifier denoting the type of integer number:
+The integer number can have a trailing identifier denoting the type of integer number.
+There are three types of integer numbers:
 * `Y`: tiny integer number
 * `S`: small integer number
 * `L`: big integer number